emmett-framework/emmett/docs/templates.md

 </html>
 ```

-as you have guessed, the contents of the extended template's block are overwritten by the called template.
-Moreover, if you want to include the parent's content you can add a `{{super}}` directive.
+as you have guessed, the contents of the extended template's block are
+overwritten by the called template.
+Moreover, if you want to include the
+parent's content you can add a `{{super}}` directive.

 Included helpers
 ----------------
-There are other statements you can use in weppy templates: `include_static`, `include_meta` and `include_helpers`.
+There are other statements you can use in weppy templates: `include_static`,
+`include_meta` and `include_helpers`.

-`include_static` allows you to add a static link for javascripts or stylesheet from your static folder:
+`include_static` allows you to add a static link for JavaScript or stylesheet
+from your static folder:

 ```html
 <html>